 Another activity we enjoyed was walking to the neighborhood library in our small town.
 Since we both loved books, I read lots of wonderful books, from Dr. Seuss to Berenstein Bears, to Spot, to so many others that I can’t remember.
 We spent hours reading together.

 M married a wonderful woman, Ce, whom he met through a friend they had in common.
-M and Ce have been married for three plus years, bought a house and are making a good life for themselves.
+M and Ce have been married for five plus years, bought a house and are making a good life for themselves.
 They share common interests and enjoy time with friends.
-I am so thankful for his choice of wife.
-Ce and I get a long wonderfully.
+I am so thankful for his wife, Ce and we get a long wonderfully.

-Since M and Ce live fifty miles away and each have their jobs, they treat me to lunch once about every other week.
+Since M and Ce live fifty miles to the west of me and each have their jobs, they treat me to lunch once about every other week or so.
 M calls me at least once a week on the way home from work, which is a twenty minute drive.
+They have a sweet, male golden retriever, who makes them both happy.

 M has an ability to know what I need to hear if I feel overwhelmed or sad.
 His wonderful wife, Ce, who is a veterinarian, has given me support with my special needs cat.
 I feel their love for me and mine for them and am very thankful that they are in my life.